 Jane Curry and Diana Young -- two Ph.D.s from Chicago who, for the last 20 years, have taught businesspeople how to write -- understand that most folks don't love to write.
 That's why they've penned their book 'Be a Brilliant Business Writer: Write Well, Write Fast and Whip the Competition.'
 Read More »

 Writing a thank-you note is a great way to celebrate Bosses Day.
 (The holiday is usually Oct.
 16, but when the day falls on a Saturday, as it does this year, Bosses Day is observed on Friday, Oct.
 15.)
-Your boss will enjoy receiving a written recognition of the day, whether your working...
+Your boss will enjoy receiving a written recognition of the day, whether your working relationship is...
 Read More »

 From Boston to Seattle and many cities in between, industries of all kinds are looking to hire talented mechanical engineers.
 For people just starting their careers, mechanical engineering is a good place to begin because it is one of the broadest engineering disciplines.
 And once you've earned a bachelor of...
 Read More »